 Constructing Landscape Film Series

-In partnership with the GSA’s Design Excellence program, these conversations were subsequently developed into a series of five short films that highlight common themes, provide visual accompaniment to ideas, and deliver powerful lessons that can be incorporated into the current and future thinking regarding site development projects.
+In partnership with the GSA’s Design Excellence program, these conversations were developed into a series of short films that highlight common themes, provide visual accompaniment to ideas, and deliver powerful lessons that can be incorporated into the current and future thinking regarding site development projects.

 The film series, titled Constructing Landscape , is now available for viewing.
 The films are titled Material and Perspective to help distinguish the world-view and concerns of Landscape Architects, Designing with Time to address the very unique temporal issues associated with landscape materiality, Ecological Infrastructures to address natural systems and the concerns of scale, Site as Security to address the deployment of security features within our public landscapes, and finally Preservation and Design Evolution to address both the process of landscape evaluation and the re-purposing of sites.